 In our guide to Paris weather we lay out the average temperatures and conditions, month by month, and also include packing tips for each season.

-There are a few other things about Paris you'll want to know about, and they're covered in this additional guide.
+There are a few other things about Paris we want to tell you about.
 Things like the ID you will need, whether or not you need a visa to enter France, health & travel insurance, and customs and duties.
+We also discuss packing electrical appliances, adaptors and plugs; and even bringing your pet.

 With romance at every turn, Paris is an incredible place to spend your honeymoon, making it oh-so romantic and a time you will cherish forever.